jdcloudcom/en/documentation/IoT/IoT-Hub/Operation-Guide/Device-Registration/Add-Devices.md

 ## Operation Steps
 1. Log in [IoT Hub Service Console](https://iot-console.jdcloud.com/iothub).
-2. On the “Device Management” page, you can conduct the Add Device operation.
+2. On the "Device Management" page, you can conduct the Add Device operation.